Buying guide

 How to Choose

 Start with your stroke shape.
-Heavy topspin players should compare spin, power, and string pattern, while flatter hitters should care more about control and stability.
-If you play long rallies, comfort and forgiveness matter because small mishits add up over time.
+Heavy topspin players should compare spin, power, and string pattern.
+Flatter hitters should care more about control and stability.
+If you play long rallies, comfort and forgiveness matter because small mishits add up.